-ARC 592 Directed Architectural

-Design Studio (12-0-6).
+ARC 592 Directed Architectural Design Studio (12-0-6).
 Focuses on the resolution of an independent architectural design project developed under the guidance of a faculty advisor and presented and defended in a formal public critique.
-This course may substitute for ARC 502.
+May substitute for ARC 502.
 Repeatable only once.
 Prerequisite: consent of the department.